indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "ti-home">}} &nbsp; **Can I stay at Wits?** {.faq-item}

-We are in touch with the local accommodation provider and will provide further details in the coming weeks.
+We are pleased to invite attendees to apply to stay in accommodation in a residence hall on Wits Campus.
+Accommodation is limited and not guaranteed until payment is received.

+Please fill in [this form](https://forms.gle/odYKYUJu1pcHvfdg7) if you are interested.

 #### {{<icon "ti-pin">}} &nbsp; **Other places to stay?** {.faq-item}